MicrosoftDocs/customer-insights/ci-docs/journeys/compliance-overview.md

 > [!CAUTION]
 > Subscription centers can only be used with contact entities.
 Leads and Customer Insights profiles are not supported by subscription centers.
 If you plan to send communication to these entity types we recommend using a preference center.

 Outbound marketing subscription centers are marketing pages that contacts can use to manage their communication preferences and contact details with your organization.
 Subscription centers must be configured in outbound marketing, but can be used by real-time journeys.
-Subscription centers do not work with real-time journey's purposes and topics.
+Subscription centers don't work with real-time journey's purposes and topics.
 Only data on the contact record (such as the **DoNotBulkEmail** attribute) and Subscription Lists can be updated from a subscription center.

 Learn more: [Set up a subscription center](set-up-subscription-center.md)

 Customer Insights - Journeys can also use subscription centers if your journeys only target contacts.
-Using subscription centers from a real-time journey can enable you to start sending messsages from real-time journeys before you transition to a the newer preference center option.
+Using subscription centers from a real-time journey can enable you to start sending messages from real-time journeys before you transition to the newer preference center option.

 > [!NOTE]
 > When a subscription center is used in a real-time journey, updates to the `{{DoNotBulkEmail}}` field made by the user will result in a contact point consent record being created or updated for the commercial purpose of the compliance profile configured on the email message.